SophoSalamashvili/SophoSalamashvili/README.md

 ## 👩‍💻 About Me

-I am a **Manual QA Tester** with hands-on experience in testing web and mobile applications.
+I am a **Junior QA Tester** with hands-on experience in testing web and mobile applications.
 My work focuses on ensuring product stability, usability, and compliance with requirements through thorough manual testing, improving testing processes, and collaborating closely with development teams.